Mobile Matters

 3. Squad Busters

-Squad Busters came in with hype, but most players found out quickly that there’s nothing fun under the surface.
+Squad Busters came in with hype, but most players found out quickly that there's nothing fun under the surface.
 Matches feel more like running in circles than actual strategy, with RNG deciding everything.
 After a week, boredom sets in, and the app usually gets deleted without a second thought.
-Supercell recently announced that they will be shutting down Squad Busters after they felt the game didn't live up to expectations.
+Supercell recently announced that it shut down Squad Busters after it felt the game didn't live up to expectations.

 (Image Credit: Supercell)